provena/provena-python-client/src/README.md

 ### Overview
 The Provena Python Client uses a "layered architecture" that is supported by the Dependency Injection pattern, providing an approach that is modular and allows us to have a separation of concerns.

+For a visual diagram of the layered architecture, refer to this [example of dataset fetch](./fetch-dataset-flow.svg).

 <hr>

 ### Layered Architecture Description (Tiered Approach):